 Hundsun Technologies is primarily focused on software products and services, in addition to data for financial entities, mostly in mainland China, Japan, the US and Hong Kong.

 Hundsun Technologies invested in blockchain in 2017, when it formed a strategic partnership with startup Symbiont, a company that provides smart contracts for institutional blockchain applications.

 Founded in 1994, Aisino is a software technology company that employs almost 18,000 individuals.
-Its principal operations are centered around value-added tax and integrated circuit services.
+The company operates in over 50 countries worldwide, and its principal operations are centered around value-added tax and integrated circuit services.

 This is an updated version of an article originally published by the Investing News Network in 2018.

 Don’t forget to follow us @INN_Technology for real-time news updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.